flachs/queued/README.md

 ```

 option:

   `-e` specified enqueue the job rather than run it now

 parms:

+  `jg=0`  integer job group, for matching in list and dequeue.
+  `pri=4` scheduling piority with 0 being first and 7 last.
   `group` specifies a host or group of hosts capable of running the job
   `keep=error` directs the system to leave the job description in place after an error (return code != 0) Could use `always` instead.
   `mem=10G` lets the scheduler know the job requires 10GB of memory to execute